GMLC-TDC/HELICS/docs/ROADMAP.md

 This will be the last of the 2.X series releases

-Mainly including Any relevant bug fixes and other minor tweaks for compatibility, and a final refresh of the third-party libraries to bring them up to date.
+Mainly includes any relevant bug fixes and other minor tweaks for compatibility, and a final refresh of the third-party libraries to bring them up to date.

 ## \[3.2\] ~ 2022-02-15